mauriciolarroque/Bikeshare-Case-Study/README2.md

        * The problem occurred because the end station coordinates of the affected rows were 0, 0.

        * Earlier on, I had used the `Haversine formula` to create the `ride_miles` column by measuring the distance between the start and end station coordinates for each row.
-During this process, SQL entered the distance between the start station coordinates and `0°N, 0°E`, which is a random geographic point in the middle of the ocean, off the coast of South America.
+During this process, SQL entered the distance between the start station coordinates and `0°N, 0°E`, which is a random geographic point off the coast of South America.
+This explains why the rides were thousands of miles long.

     * Because of this, I just changed the affected `ride_miles` columns to `NULL` values.